Amsterdam/signals/docs/topics/application-design.md

 are defined in code.
 This choice was made to keep as much of the complexity of the Amsterdam municipal organisation out of the SIA code base and datamodel.

+Related:
+* Detailed description of the [SIA authorization system](sia-authorization.md)

 ### External integrations (SIA API)
 Several external systems integrate with SIA.
 These integrations use the same REST API as the back office application and maintenance scripts.
 Access controls